nmileva/starfm4py/README.md

 Sensing XXIV*.
 Berlin, Germany: International Society for Optics and Photonics. doi:
 10.1117/12.2327091; https://doi.org/10.1117/12.2327091

+A copy of the aper can be downloaded here: https://opus.bibliothek.uni-augsburg.de/opus4/frontdoor/index/index/docId/78805

 ## Installation
 It is recommended to use the [Anaconda distribution](https://www.anaconda.com/distribution/) for Python 3.
 Run the below code from the Anaconda prompt by replacing *myenv* with a name of your choice.
 For the full list of requirements, check the [requirements file](requirements.txt).
 ```